6. Why do most software tests suck?

 - If you imagine someone standing at one end of a mine field and they absolutely had to walk through it, following in the footsteps of someone who had successfully made it across would be a good strategy.

 - Despite this, software tests repeat themselves much more than they need to.
-This often has pretty disastrous effects on both the efficiency and effectiveness of software test execution.
+This often has fairly disastrous effects on both the efficiency and effectiveness of software test execution.

-Gut-feel and guesswork is used to decide which tests get tested and which potential tests never get tested.
-More effective prioritization approaches are ignored.
+Gut-feel and guesswork is used to decide which potential tests get tested and which never get tested.
+Many effective prioritization approaches are ignored.

-- You can't test everything, so what SHOULD you test?
-When it comes to determining which tests should be executed and which potential tests do not get executed, test designers almost always miss the opportunity to use a scientific, well-reasoned approch to guide their decisions.
-For most testing projects, "gut feel" plays a large role in what actually gets tested.
+- You can't test everything, so what should be tested?
+When determining which potential tests should be executed and which do not get executed, test designers almost always miss the opportunity to use a scientific, well-reasoned approach to guide their decisions.
+For most testing projects, "gut-feel" plays a large role in what actually gets tested.